brianshef/roe-sizer/README.md

 ## Installation
 First, Roe-Sizer requires [ImageMagick](http://imagemagick.org/script/binary-releases.php) to be installed on your system.
+Windows users might need to install all available options with ImageMagick.

 ### OSX / MacOS
-1. Double-click the versioned `roe-sizer-vx.y.z-darwin-x64.dmg` file to mount the disk.
+1. Double-click the versioned `roe-sizer_*.dmg` file to mount the disk.
 2. Once mounted, the Roe-Sizer MacOS installation window will automatically open and prompt you to drag the application icon into your Applications directory